S3curethecloud/stc-academy-zero-trust-architecture/diagrams/phase-3-zero-trust/interview/README.md

 # Phase 3 — Zero Trust Architecture (Interview Whiteboard)

+## Canonical Interview Diagram

-This folder contains **interview-ready, architecture-level diagrams** for Phase 3 — Zero Trust Architecture in the SecureTheCloud Academy.
+This is the **single authoritative interview whiteboard diagram** for Phase 3 — Zero Trust Architecture.

+All interview explanations, whiteboard walkthroughs, and senior-level discussions should reference this diagram.

 These diagrams are intentionally: